Final Recommendation Statement

-|Asymptomatic adults||The USPSTF recommends against screening for chronic obstructive pulmonary disease (COPD) in asymptomatic adults.||D|
+|Asymptomatic adults||The USPSTF recommends against screening for chronic obstructive pulmonary disease in asymptomatic adults.||D|

 Clinician SummaryExpand All

-|Recommendation||Do not screen for chronic obstructive pulmonary disease (COPD).
+|What does the USPSTF recommend?||Do not screen asymptomatic adults for chronic obstructive pulmonary disease (COPD)

 Recommendations made by the USPSTF are independent of the U.S. government.
 They should not be construed as an official position of the Agency for Healthcare Research and Quality or the U.S. Department of Health and Human Services.